x2ansible/x2a-api/README.md

-# X2A API
+# X2A API - Chef to Ansible Conversion

 ## Overview

-The X2A API is a FastAPI application that provides multiple specialized agents that handle Chef cookbook analysis, code generation, validation, and context retrieval using LlamaStack .
+The X2A API is a FastAPI application that provides specialized agents for converting Chef cookbooks to Ansible playbooks.
+The system uses LlamaStack for AI-powered analysis, validation, and code generation, specifically focused on Chef to Ansible migration workflows.

 ## Architecture

 ### Core Components

-- **FastAPI Application**: Multi-agent REST API platform
+- **FastAPI Application**: Multi-agent REST API platform for Chef to Ansible conversion
 - **LlamaStack Integration**: AI analysis engine using `meta-llama/Llama-3.1-8B-Instruct`
-- **MCP Tools**: Model Context Protocol integration for ansible-lint validation
+- **Custom Tools**: Custom ansible-lint tool integration for validation
 - **Gunicorn/Uvicorn**: ASGI server for production deployment

 ### Container Image